Créteil–L'Échat station: History

-In 2017, construction started on line 15's station and is expected to open in 2026 and is underground.
+In 2017, construction started on Line 15's station, which is located underground; service will begin in autumn 2027.

-In 2019, the station was used by 2,253,948 passengers, making it the 229th busiest of the Métro network, out of 302 stations.
+In 2019, the station was used by 2,253,948 passengers, making it the 229th busiest of the Metro network, out of 302 stations.

-In 2020, the station was used by 1,209,224 passengers amidst the COVID-19 pandemic, making it the 213rd busiest of the Métro network, out of 305 stations.
+In 2020, the station was used by 1,209,224 passengers amidst the COVID-19 pandemic, making it the 213th busiest of the Metro network, out of 304 stations.

-In February 2021, the station was renovated with the addition of another island platform and a new ticketing hall, along with the modernisation of equipment to cater for the increased traffic expected when line 15 opens in late 2026.
+In February 2021, the station was renovated with the addition of another island platform and a new ticketing hall, along with the modernisation of equipment to cater for the increased traffic expected when line 15 opens in 2027.
 In March 2021, the station also received 2 paintings by the artist RAF URBAN as part of his DIVERSITY IS HOPE project.

 On 20 December 2021, the last tunnel boring machine, Marina, for line 15 south reached Créteil–L'Échat, thus completing the digging of line 15 south's tunnels after more than 3 years, and the start of a new construction phase with the installation of equipment in the station and tunnels.